 To respect the “incentive effect”, no binding commitment (signing a quotation; paying a deposit) may be made BEFORE submitting the application file or receiving the agreement in principle from the State or the electricity and natural gas supplier following a subsidy application.

-Fit 4 Sustainability” programme:
+Fit 4 Sustainability programme

-• The “Fit 4 Sustainability” programme provides co-financing for an environmental audit and action plan on one or more topics chosen by the company (energy, greenhouse gases, waste, water, etc.)
+The Fit 4 Sustainability programme provides co-financing for environmental audits and action plans on one or more topics selected by the company (energy, GHG, waste, water, etc.).

-• Subsidies of up to 50 %, 60 % and 70 % of the fees for carrying out an environmental study (energy audit and/or carbon footprint) + detailed, costed action plan to reduce consumption/GHGs (greenhouse gases) (medium- and long-term investment, ROI, etc.) – open to SMEs and large companies (except those required to carry out a statutory audit)
+Aid of up to 60%, 70% and 80%, depending on the size of the company, for the fees associated with carrying out an environmental study (energy audit and/or carbon footprint assessment) and a detailed, costed action plan to reduce its consumption/GHG emissions (medium- and long-term investments, ROI, etc.) – open to SMEs and large companies (except those that must carry out studies required by the environmental authorities, including mandatory energy audits)

 N.B.
 State subsidies cannot be combined for the same project.